Biography of John Atanasoff

 John soon became interested in the mathematical principles behind the operation of the slide rule and the study of logarithms; this led to studies in trigonometric functions.
 With the help of his mother, he read A College Algebra, by J.M.
 Taylor.
 This book included a beginning study on differential calculus and also had a chapter on infinite series and how to calculate logarithms.
 Within a few months, the precocious 9-year-old had progressed beyond the point of needing help.
 During this time, he learned about number bases other than ten from his mother; this led him to study a wide range of bases, including base-two.

 When John was to enter high school, the family moved to a farm in Old Chicora, Florida.
-He completed the Mulberry High School course in two years, excelling in science and mathematics.
+He completed the Mulberry High School course in two years, excelling in science and mathematics, graduating with his high school diploma at age 15.
 He had, by then, decided he wanted to be a theoretic physicist.
 After working a year as a seeker of phosphate deposits to save some money, in 1921 John entered the University of Florida in Gainesville.
 Since the university did not offer a degree in theoretic physics, he started taking electrical engineering courses.
 While taking these courses, he became interested in electronics and continued onto higher mathematics.
 He graduated from the University of Florida in 1925 with a Bachelor of Science degree in electrical engineering.
 He had a straight "A" academic average.
 Even though he had many offers of teaching fellowships, including one from Harvard, he accepted the one from Iowa State College, because it was the first one he received and because of the institution's fine reputation in engineering and sciences.

 In the summer of 1925 John left for Ames, Iowa, home of Iowa State College, where he started work on his master's degree and teaching two undergraduate mathematics classes.
 In June 1926, John received his master's degree in mathematics and married to Lura Meeks, a beautiful, brown-haired, blue-eyed 25-year-old home economics major from Oklahoma.
 Next year was born his oldest daughter Elsie, and family moved to Madison, Wisconsin, where John had been accepted as a doctoral candidate.
 Two other children, the twins Joanne and John, were born a year later.